port-labs/backstage-plugin/README.md

-# Port Backstage Plugins Workspace
+# Port Backstage Plugins

-This workspace contains the Port Backstage plugins, which integrate Port's functionality into your Backstage instance.
+This repo contains the Port Backstage plugins, which integrate Port's functionality into your Backstage instance.

 To use these plugins you need to get a license from [Port](https://backstage-plugin.getport.io/)

 ## Structure

-The workspace is organized into two main packages:
+The repo is organized into two main packages:

 1. `backend-plugin`: Contains the backend implementation of the Port Backstage plugin.
 2. `frontend-plugin`: Contains the frontend implementation of the Port Backstage plugin.